facebook/react/docs/docs/reconciliation.md

 ## Motivation

 When you use React, at a single point in time you can think of the `render()` function as creating a tree of React elements.
 On the next state or props update, that `render()` function will return a different tree of React elements.
-The React framework then needs to figure out a way to efficiently convert the first tree into the second tree.
+React then needs to figure out a way to efficiently convert the first tree into the second tree.

 There are some generic solutions to this algorithmic problem of generating the minimum number of operations to transform one tree into another.
 However, the [state of the art algorithms](http://grfia.dlsi.ua.es/ml/algorithms/references/editsurvey_bille.pdf) have a complexity in the order of O(n<sup>3</sup>) where n is the number of elements in the tree.